swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 ##### 2.1.3.5.
 Sign Requester

-This element MUST be present, specifying the identity of the Requesting Service in the form of its SAML EntityID.
+This element MUST be present, specifying the identity of the Requesting Service in the form of its SAML entityID.

 <a name="signservice"></a>
 ##### 2.1.3.6 SignService

-This element MUST be present, specifying the SAML EntityID of the Signing Service that is the target of this sign request.
+This element MUST be present, specifying the SAML entityID of the Signing Service that is the target of this sign request.

 <a name="requestedsignaturealgorithm"></a>